Dr. Sarah Kulkofsky Scholarship

 The Dr. Sarah Kulkofsky Scholarship will provide scholarship support to at least one undergraduate researcher at Texas Tech University.
 An undergraduate researcher is defined as a current Texas Tech University undergraduate student engaged in a research project under the guidance of a faculty mentor.

 Applications will be reviewed by the Center for Active Learning and Undergraduate Engagement (CALUE) Advisory Committee.
-The recipient will be recognized during the Center's annual spring banquet in April 2013.
+The recipient will be recognized during the Center's annual spring banquet on April 17, 2014.

 - Current Texas Tech undergraduate student engaged in a research project under the guidance of a faculty mentor.